Over the past months and weeks, we learn about two significant stablecoin that fall on blockchain Algorand.

 first, you can pay interest to the issuer, which is already being done by some solutions.

-Secondly, we can create additional stablecoins as a form of leverage and allow the issuer to earn money this way.
-It's a bit complicated so I won't elaborate on it in this article, I covered it in the video on platform Money On Chain.
+Secondly, we can create additional stablecoins as a form of leverage and let the issuer make money that way.
+It's a bit complicated so I won't elaborate on that in this article, I covered it in the Money On Chain video.

 The general scheme is that you excessively secure the stablecoin coin with another cryptocurrency, and if the price falls below the level of collateral, the funds in the form of stablecoin can be liquidated (sold by the machine = smart contract = to cover the collateral).
 All of this can be managed by blockchain in a decentralized and automatic manner, and we usually use smart contracts here.